HMS Porpoise (1913): Brazil

-In March 1920, Porpoise was sold to Thornycroft for refurbishing and onwards sale to Brazil as Alexandrino Dealanca, commissioning in the Brazilian Navy on 9 December 1922.
+In March 1920, Porpoise was sold to Thornycroft for refurbishing and onwards sale to Brazil as Alexandrino de Alencar commissioning in the Brazilian Navy on 9 December 1922.
 The ship was fitted with modified armament for Brazilian service, with three 4-inch guns and two 47 mm guns, and four 450 mm torpedo tubes in two twin mounts, all supplied by the British company Armstrong Whitworth.
 She was renamed Maranhão in 1927.

 In 1930, Maranhão took part in attempts to stop the Revolution of 1930 that brought Getúlio Vargas to power.
 In 1931 she was used as a training ship for stokers.
-In 1935, the ship took part in the suppression of a Communist Rebellion.
+In 1935, the ship took part in the suppression of a communist uprising.